christophrust/osrmtime/README.md

 Stata command for computing travel time and distance with OpenStreetMap data using the Open Source Routing Machine (OSRM).

+As an alternative, if you have to compute many distance, a [standalone CLI program](https://github.com/christophrust/osrm-example) may be more appropriate which does not have the http-api's overhead.

 ## Prerequisites

 In order to make this command work, you have to install OSRM locally.
 This stata package provides an automatic install script for windows users.